SarfarazAkram17/SarfarazAkram17/README.md

 ## 🔄 Current Activity:
   • I’m currently working on a e-commerce website name ShopSphere. <br />
-  • My next plan is to explore and learn Next.js.
+  • I am start a course to learn php & laravel.

 ## Technologies i use when code